The West Wing season 4: Production

 After the difficulties Aaron Sorkin encountered in writing Season 3, he saw Season 4 as a return to the form he and the show had previously enjoyed, saying "[we] came back to work, after the hiatus, and didn't feel any of that, just felt the week-to-week pressure of trying to write well."
 In 2003, at the end of the fourth season, Sorkin and fellow executive producer Thomas Schlamme left the show due to internal conflicts at Warner Bros.
 TV not involving the NBC network, thrusting producer John Wells into an expanded role as showrunner.
 Rob Lowe departed the series after episode 17, saying he was not happy with his character Sam Seaborn and believed he did not fit in the show anymore.

 On December 11, 2015, in an interview with the Archive of American Television, producer John Wells said that Sorkin was unhappy with two of the cast members, and wanted one in particular removed from the show.
 NBC disagreed, but Sorkin "just stopped writing the character."
 As the season progressed, with ratings cresting and episodes consistently going over-budget, Wells told Sorkin he would have to be more responsive to the demands of the network and the studio.
 When a meeting with Warner Bros. executives, backed by NBC, was held at the end of the season, Sorkin declined to make any changes to the way he worked, and quit the show.

 Cast

 The fourth season had star billing for ten major roles.
 Nine of these were filled by returning main cast members from the third season.
 Rob Lowe received star billing for the episodes in which he appeared, while Martin Sheen received the final credit for his role as President Josiah Bartlet.
 The rest of the ensemble, including (from episode eleven) Joshua Malina, were credited alphabetically.
 Rob Lowe departed in episode seventeen.
-Channing was only credited for the episodes in which she appeared.
+Stockard Channing was only credited for the episodes in which she appeared.